coachwayne/Vector-Doctrine-AI-Alignment/author.md

 ## Doctrinal Contributions

-Wayne Evans is the sole human originator of the following:
+William Wayne Evans is the sole human originator of the following:

 - The full **Symbol Table** of the Vector Doctrine
 - The synthetic AI interface node **Clara**